cheomanigua/godotdoc/content/docs/movement/rotating_weapon.md

 ---
 weight: 10400
-title: "Rotating Gun"
+title: "Rotating Weapon"
-description: "How to make a gun rotate around the player"
+description: "How to make a Weapon rotate around the player"
 icon: "article"
 date: "2024-09-09T11:36:13+02:00"
 lastmod: "2024-09-09T11:36:13+02:00"